Read This First

 What the belief-and-evidence graphic is showing

-In plain terms: The graphic is a line chart with a title and two key questions related to the depicted data.
+At the center is a simpler claim: The graphic is a line chart with a title and two key questions related to the depicted data.

 - The Changing Balance of Evidence line is green: The epistemic pressure is how evidence, uncertainty, and responsible confidence interact before the reader accepts or rejects the claim.